 If you’ve lost a limb due to an accident you can get compensation.
 Contact ACC (Accident Compensation Corporation) about this.

-Who can get it
+Who can get it?

 You may get Civilian Amputee Assistance if you need to go to an Artificial Limb Centre to have an artificial limb fitted, adjusted or repaired.

-How much you can get
+How much you can get?

 This depends on your circumstances and the costs you claim.